-- Laboratory Manual in Physical Geology, By AGI American Geological Institute, NAGT National Association of Geoscience Teachers, Vincent Cronin, Dennis G. Tasa, Pearson, 12/e, 2021 ISBN-13: 9780135836972 - Please make sure that you bring to each class the following items: a pen, No. 2 pencil(s), eraser, calculator, metric ruler, and colored pencils.
+- Laboratory Manual in Physical Geology, By AGI American Geological Institute, NAGT National Association of Geoscience Teachers, Vincent Cronin, Dennis G. Tasa, Pearson, 12/e, 2021 ISBN-13: 9780135836972 - Please make sure that you bring to each class the following items: your lab manual in either digital or physical form (see above), a pen, No. 2 pencil(s), eraser, and calculator.
 All other lab materials will be supplied by your instructor.